SCPDOS/DOS/README.md

 That means console is as per default hardware driver for the console, but time, date, currency, data separation etc characters and layouts are all per GB localisation.

 -If using legacy SCP/BIOS, then the hardware keyboard is a UK Enhanced PC 105-key keyboard layout.
 The hardware output charset is CP437 compatible.

+## Join note
+Join currently depends on the fact that you can only mount a local drive onto a local drive.
+Both the host and joined drive may be network drives but they need to be mounted in DOS, and have CDS's on the machine the mounting is occuring on.
+Furthermore, they are not allowed to have any further indirections (i.e. subst) and their paths *must* be drive letter based, not UNC based.
+This is to force the IFS driver to not allow multiple hops!
+All JOINs with drives working with UNC paths will fail.